Griezmann dreams of winning Ballon d'Or

 The forward, who finished third behind Cristiano Ronaldo and Lionel Messi in 2016, had no hesitation in saying the Ballon d'Or was something he wanted.

 "I'm not afraid of saying it.
-I dream of the Ballon d'Or, of the Champions League, of winning the World Cup," Griezmann told ESPN FC.
+I dream of the Ballon d'Or, of the Champions League, of winning the World Cup," Griezmann said.

 "I dream of a lot of things.
 I dream of having three children.
 Those dreams motivate you when you wake up each morning and you have goals to achieve."